While ginger is an ingredient in many recipes, ginger desserts are where it really shines.

 If you’re a coffee or tea drinker, chances are, you’ll also like biscotti.

-This biscotti is super crispy and has the perfect amount of spice thanks to the ginger, cloves, allspice, and cinnamon.
+This biscotti is super crispy and has the perfect amount of spice.
+That’s all down to the blend of ginger, cloves, allspice, and cinnamon.

 Oh my gosh.
 If you haven’t tried candied ginger, you need to stop everything and try it now.